 - disruptive and/or unsocial behaviour;

-- poor attendance/timekeeping;
+- · poor attendance/timekeeping;

 - unsuitability;

 - failure to pay fees;

 - disagreement between members.

 Participants in any group or organisation will, on occasion, have concerns or complaints.
-In most cases the group convenor will be able to resolve the situation informally and amicably just by having a quiet word with the member or members in question.
+In most cases the group convenor will be able to resolve the situation informally and amicably by just by having a quiet word with the member or members in question.
 For example, in certain situations asking a member to leave the group for the remainder of the session to give time for the convenor to talk the matter through with them may well be the best solution.

-If it requires more, or this approach fails and the problem persists, the group convenor should refer the matter to the Groups' Co-ordinator on the committee.
+If it requires more, or this approach fails and the problem persists, the group convenor should refer the matter to the Groups' Co-ordinator on the committee or, if that role does not exist, the Trustee on the committee designated to deal with complaints/grievances.
 The group convenor should not allow a situation to continue which impacts on the enjoyment of other members of the group.

 Group Convenors should not have the authority to exclude a member from the group permanently.
-That decision must be made by the Committee and should a convenor refuse to have a member in the group, it will not be possible for that group to continue with that convenor running it.
+That decision must be made by the Committee and should a convenor refuse to have a member in the group, it will not be possible for that group to continue with that member running it.
 Similarly, if a convenor refuses to have a particular member in his/her house, then it will not be possible for the group to continue to be hosted there.

-4. Problems with the Group Convenor
+Problems with the Group Convenor